Taking Advantage of Christian Marriage Counselling

-So if you are looking for a Christian couples counsellor our recommendation be to first ask the minister of your church for recommended local counsellors or to log onto the association of Christian counsellors and search for our counsellor in your area https://www.acc-uk.org/find-a-counsellor/search-for-a-counsellor.html.
+So if you are looking for a Christian couples counsellor our recommendation be to first ask the minister of your church for recommended local counsellors or check out The Association of Christian Counsellors to find a counsellor.
 Remembering to check that they are trained in the area of “Couples Counselling” or “Relationship Counselling” as this may not always be detailed.

 We pray that by the grace of God, respect for one another, forgiveness and healing would be ushered back to the spiritual union of all marriages through Christian marriage counselling, if needed, whether in person or through online services.